Mopinion-com/mopinion-python-api/docs/examples.rst

 Examples with the iterator
 ----------------------------

 When working with the API there is a limit of elements retrieved.
-The ``limit`` parameters defaults to *10*.
+The ``limit`` parameters default to *10*.
 You can increase the limit, or you can request resources using the flag ``generator=True``.
-This returns a `Generator <https://wiki.python.org/moin/Generators>`_ which traverses these pages for you and yields each result in the current page before retrieving the next page.
+This returns a `Generator <https://wiki.python.org/moin/Generators>`_ which traverses these pages for you and yields each result on the current page before retrieving the next page.

 .. code:: python